oropesa/oro-sentry/README.md

     database: '',
     action: '',
     task: '',
-    projectname   : '', // if not declared, take it from 'OSentry settings' projectserver : '', // if not declared, take it from 'OSentry settings'
+    projectname   : '', // if not declared, take it from 'OSentry config' projectserver : '', // if not declared, take it from 'OSentry config'

     // more not-main keys are saved as 'extra'
     myCustomKey: 'myCustomValue',